Pros vs. Joes

 Pros vs. Joes is an American physical reality game show that aired on Spike from 2006 to 2010.
-The show featured male amateur contestants (the "Joes") matching themselves against professional athletes (the "Pros"; mostly of retired male and female pro-athletes) in a series of athletic feats related to the expertise sport of the Pro they are facing.
+The show featured male amateur contestants (the "Joes") matching themselves against professional athletes (the "Pros"; mostly of retired male and female professional athletes) in a series of athletic feats related to the expertise sport of the Pro they are facing.
 For its first three seasons, the show was hosted by Petros Papadakis.
 In the last two seasons, it was co-hosted by Michael Strahan and Jay Glazer.
 The first two seasons were filmed at Carson, California's Home Depot Center, which was referenced in aerial shots.
 Repeats can currently be seen on the El Rey Network.

 Professional participants

 Season One

 Each of the first nine episodes of Pros vs. Joes consisted of a team of five professional athletes, distinguished by their uniform color on the show.
 Each team, other than the Red Team, appeared in two episodes.
 A special, "all-star", six-member Orange Team was put together for the season finale.